 The gift you make toward technology helps maintain OHC as a vital resource for our community.

-Oneida Health Foundation awards over $18,000 a year in scholarships in the memory of Greta B. Sanderson, a valued volunteer of OH.
-These scholarships are aimed at supporting our hardworking staff to the pursuit of higher education, promoting personal growth and continued excellence in their chosen field.
+Oneida Health Foundation awards over $18,000 a year in scholarships for college and certifications in memory of Greta B. Sanderson, a valued volunteer of OH.
+These scholarships are aimed at supporting our hardworking staff in the pursuit of higher education, promoting personal growth and continued excellence in their chosen field.
 Nurses as well as all Allied Health professions are considered based on specific criteria established by a committee of Foundation Board members and OH staff.
 Supporting education for our staff has the added benefit of raising morale and instilling loyalty.
 We also have established community scholarships.